IEA (2023), Global Energy and Climate Model, IEA, Paris https://www.iea.org/reports/global-energy-and-climate-model, License: CC BY 4.0

-In total, new policies and measures globally have been considered during the model preparation, including recent announcements such as the Inflation Reduction Act (United States), Fit for 55 (European Union), Climate Change Bill (Australia), and GX Green Transformation (Japan) as well as governmental spending as a reaction to the current energy crisis.
-The national net zero emissions pledges announced by India and Indonesia are also important changes compared to last year.
-A summary of some of the key policy targets and measures for different sectors by selected countries and regions can be found in the Annex B of WEO-2022.
+In total, new policies and measures globally have been considered during the model preparation, including recent announcements such as the Inflation Reduction Act (United States), Fit for 55 (European Union), Climate Change Bill (Australia), and GX Green Transformation (Japan).
+A summary of some of the key policy targets and measures for different sectors by selected countries and regions can be found in the Annex B of World Energy Outlook 2023.

 The considered policies are additive across scenarios: measures listed under the Announced Pledges Scenario (APS) supplement those in the Stated Policies Scenario (STEPS).
-In addition, separate policy assumptions are given for the Net Zero Emissions by 2050 Scenario (NZE) which provide indicative policymaking and decarbonising milestones that would steer global energy systems to these outcomes.
+Additional policy assumptions are incorporated in the Net Zero Emissions by 2050 Scenario (NZE) which provide indicative policymaking and decarbonising milestones that would steer global energy systems to these outcomes.

 The published tables begin with broad cross-cutting policy frameworks, followed by more detailed policies by sector: power, industry buildings, and transport.
-The tables list only the “new policies” enacted, implemented or revised since the last publication cycle 2021.
+The tables only list policies that are enacted, implemented or revised since the last publication cycle.
 Some regional policies have been included if they play a significant role in shaping energy at a global scale (e.g. regional carbon markets, standards in very large provinces or states).
 The tables do not include all policies and measures, rather they highlight the policies most shaping global energy demand today, while being derived from an exhaustive examination of announcements and plans in countries around the world.

 The IEA’s Policies and Measures Database provides access to information on past, existing or planned government policies and measures to reduce greenhouse gas emissions, improve energy efficiency and support the development and deployment of renewables and other clean energy technologies.
-This unique policy database brings together data from the IEA’s Sustainable Recovery Tracker, IEA/IRENA Renewable Energy Policies and Measures Database, the IEA Energy Efficiency Database, the Addressing Climate Change database, and the Building Energy Efficiency Policies (BEEP) database, along with information on CCUS and methane abatement policies.
+This unique policy database brings together data from the IEA/IRENA Renewable Energy Policies and Measures Database, the IEA Energy Efficiency Database, the Addressing Climate Change database, the Building Energy Efficiency Policies (BEEP) database and the IEA’s Government Energy Spending Tracker, along with information on CCUS, methane abatement, hydrogen and critical minerals policies.
 This policy information has been collected since 1999 from governments, partner organisations and IEA analysis.
 Governments have an opportunity to review the policy information periodically.